About The Midterm Project

 Built by

 The Midterm Project was started on February 5, 2026, by a concerned citizen who decided that feeling helpless wasn't good enough anymore.
-It's a volunteer effort — no PAC money, no campaign funding, no political organization behind it.
+It's a volunteer effort with no PAC money, no campaign funding, and no political organization behind it.

 If you find this useful, share it with someone who needs it.
 If you want to help build it, volunteer with us.